Tell us what you think about the information on this page and how you’re using it. Take our survey.

 • has no other conditions

-If an employer, recruiter or other person wants the director to consider a letter of credit as an acceptable form of payment, despite not meeting these criteria, they can provide to the director in writing any additional details for consideration.
+If an employer, recruiter or other person wants the Director to consider a letter of credit as an acceptable form of payment, despite not meeting these criteria, they can provide - in writing to the Director - any additional details for consideration.

-When a request for a review is received, an officer of the Ontario Labour Relations Board will sometimes schedule a mediation meeting with the parties.
-(Note that no mediation meeting takes place in the case of a notice of contravention.)
+When an application to review (appeal) an officer’s decision is filed with the Ontario Labour Relations Board (OLRB), an officer of the OLRB will sometimes schedule a mediation meeting with the parties.
+(Note that no mediation meeting takes place in the case of a review (appeal) of a notice of contravention.)
 If the matter is settled at this meeting, the minutes of the settlement are drawn up and signed off by the parties.

-If the matter is not settled, or there has not been an attempt at mediation, a hearing is scheduled.
-The parties have a right to appear at the hearing, present their information in full and explain why they think the employment standards officer was right or wrong.
+If the matter is not settled, or there has not been an attempt at mediation, a hearing may be scheduled.
+The parties have a right to appear at a hearing, present their information in full and explain why they think the employment standards officer was right or wrong.

-The board can amend, overturn or uphold the employment standards officer's order or notice of contravention.
+The OLRB can amend, overturn or uphold the employment standards officer's order or notice of contravention.
 The board can also issue a new order.

-After reviewing an employment standards officer's refusal to issue an order, the board may issue an order or uphold the officer's refusal.
+After reviewing an employment standards officer's refusal to issue an order, the OLRB may issue an order or uphold the officer's refusal.

 Collections

-If an employer or client of a temporary help agency does not apply for a review within 30 days of the date the order or Notice of Contravention was served, the order or notice is final and binding.
-If the employer or client of a temporary help agency has not paid the required amount, the Director of Employment Standards forwards the order or notice to a collector.
+If an employer, client of a temporary help agency or other person against whom an order or Notice of Contravention was issued does not apply for a review (appeal) within 30 days of the date it was served, the order or notice is final and binding.
+If the required amount has not been paid, the Director of Employment Standards (Director) draws down on any security provided as part of the licensing system or forwards the order or notice to a collector.

 Prosecution (other than by way of a ticket)